Draw What You See! Observational Drawing

 Each class roughly breaks down as follows:

-*A NOTE ON HOMEWORK: the more you draw, the more you improve!
-In many weeks, we will be starting but not finishing drawings during class, and I’ll ask students to finish those drawings at home.
-In addition, I ask all learners to sketch in between class sessions.
-As mentioned, I also ask them to post and/or message me photos of what they’re working on so I can see how they are doing.
-I can't force anyone to practice, but drawing - like any other skill - is best learned by DOING.
-Those students who show up to class, work during class and don’t do anything in between sessions will show far less improvement than students who practice in between sessions!
+The more you draw, the more you improve!
+In many weeks, we will be starting but not necessarily finishing a drawing exercise, so I will ask students to finish those drawings after class.
+In addition, I suggest students sketch during the week in between class meetings to maximize their learning.
+Although I can't force anyone to practice, drawing - like any other skill - is best learned by DOING.
+Students who only work on these techniques in one weekly class with me will show far less skill growth than students who complete assignments and practice in between sessions!

 HOW IS THE CLASS FORMATTED?